Let's Encrypt is an amazing tool that allows you to issue free valid SSL Certificates on the domains that you host with us.

 This generally means one of two things:

-- The domain is not pointed at our service / we are not actively hosting the site.
+- The domain or subdomain is not pointed at our service / we are not actively hosting the site.

 - There is code within the '.htaccess' file of the domain that is preventing Let's Encrypt from accessing the verification file.